kianzohoury/VAE/README.md

     projected onto 2D space, using the t-SNE algorithm for dimensionality reduction. </i>
 </p>

+### Latent Space
+The fact that MNIST digits can organized into clusters of similar digits using dimensionality reduction techniques like t-SNE (t-Distributed Stochastic Neighbor Embedding) [] suggests that the essential features that make up digits, such as lines, loops, and curves, may live in a much lower-dimensional manifold [].
+In the context of machine learning, this lower-dimensional space is referred to as the _latent space_.
+Autoencoders, which we will discuss below, aim to represent high-dimensional data, such as MNIST digits $X \in R^{784}$ in a much simpler form, $Z \in R^{d}$.

-Note that if it's possible to cluster digits in 2D, then it points to the fact that certain features may be captured in a space with much lower dimensionality, compared to that of the original images.
-In the following section, we will examine the autoencoder, which serves as a stepping stone for understanding the VAE, a significantly more powerful generative model.
+In the following section, we will examine the autoencoder, which serves as a stepping stone for understanding the VAE, which imposes a limitation on the structure of the latent space that leads to significantly more powerful generative capabilities.

 ### What is an Autoencoder?
 An autoencoder is a neural network typically used in unsupervised learning tasks,